sweirich/challenge/debruijn/README.md

 ## Introduction

-This project demonstrates how to define a strongly-typed term representation for System F terms in GHC using the singletons library.
+This project demonstrates how to define a strongly-typed term representation for System F terms in GHC using the [singletons](https://hackage.haskell.org/package/singletons) library.
+Along the way it develops several versions of a reusable library for substitution, and explains the technique of using de Bruijn indices to represent variables.

-The explanation is accompanied by fully worked out example code in this repo.
+The explanation is accompanied by fully worked out example code.
 To get started, follow the road map below, paying close attention to the source files referred to in each section.

 *Why strongly-typed ASTs?*

 With a strongly-typed term representation, only well-typed terms can be constructed.
 That means that language tools that manipulate these data structures must respect the object language type system.
-For example, the definition of capture-avoiding substitution can be difficult to get correct from scratch.
-By working with a typed representation, we can be sure that there are no scope-errors in our interpreters, compilers and optimizers and that our transformations are type preserving.
+For example, the GHC's type system can show that the definition of capture-avoiding substitution preserves the types of the object language.
+Similarly, other operations that manipulate typed terms, such as interpreters, compilers and optimizers can be shown type preserving within GHC.

 ## Road Map